SumiSastri/typescript-with-react/README.md

  ```
 #### Interface Type
-  Defined by the key word interface, the variable is in Pascal case, the object instance is assigned to the interface and strongly typed.
+  A way to create a custom type that follows the types defined by the interface, using the keyword interface, the variable is in Pascal case, the object instance is assigned to the interface and strongly typed.
 Whenever the object is used then both the id and the name are required when invoked in compile time.
 If you name the variable with a capital I you will be able to identify the Inteface types quickly - this is optional

 ```
 interface IpersonTeacher {